 More is better.
-This includes more and real-time information at bus stops, more frequent bus service, more places where bus service is a viable option, and perhaps more circular routes such as the Duval Loop (which is a success!).
+This includes more and real-time information at bus stops, more frequent bus service, more places where bus service is a viable option, and more circular routes building off of the success of the Duval Loop.

 Less is better.
 This includes fewer circuitous routes, lower fares, and shorter travel times between Key West and Big Pine Key.